kovidgoyal/calibre/manual/server.rst

 Enabling offline support
 ---------------------------

-Browser makers have been trying to force people to use SSL by disabling advanced features in their browsers for plain HTTP connections.
-One such casualty is ApplicationCache, which was what was used in calibre for offline support.
-As a result nowadays sadly, offline mode works only as long as you keep the browser tab open.
-In addition, in Firefox on Android, you will need to type ``about:config`` and create a preference called ``browser.tabs.useCache`` and set it to ``true``.
+The server has full support for offline mode, you can open a book and once it is loaded, continue reading it offline.
+However, typical browsers require the use of HTTPS connections to enable offline mode (service workers).
+So :ref:`setup HTTPS support <cs_https_mode>` as described above.
+Scroll to the bottom of the home page and you will see a message about the status of offline mode.

+Alternately, you can open a book and keep the browser tab open.
+As long as the tab stays open you can continue reading the book, even when offline.

 Managing user accounts from the command-line only
 -----------------------------------------------------